pointless-lang/pointless/site/pages/language/best-practices/index.md

 n = .1
 ```

-## Use Trailing Structure Comma
+## Use Trailing Commas

-Include a comma after the last item in a list or object expression spanning
+When splitting a piece of comma-separated code across multiple lines, include a
-multiple lines.
+trailing comma on the last line before the closing delimeter.

 ```ptls --no-eval --class yes
 days = [